 Republicans haven't felt too welcomed on the speaking circuit lately.
 Last week, V.P.
 Cheney faced protests when he delivered the commencement speech at BYU, and locally many of us have been voicing our complaints about Cleary University's decision to pay controversial Anne Coulter $30,000 to speak at the school's Economic Speakers Luncheon Series this fall.

-posts to blogs asking the school's president to reconsider, Cleary President Tom Sullivan decided to stick with Coulter.
+(I side with those who oppose her appearance, but after a multitude of letters, calls and posts to blogsasking the school's president to reconsider, Cleary President Tom Sullivan decided to stick with Coulter.
 He claims the goal of the series is to: "enrich the community by hosting speakers who can share a broad spectrum of business, social, political, intellectual, and cultural experiences."
 I'll leave it up to you to decide if Coulter "enriches" anyone but herself.)

 Moving along, President Bush is scheduled to give the commencement address at St. Vincent College in Latrobe, PA next week and the decision is drawing disapproval from a most unlikely source - the college's former president, Maynard Brennan - who gives very principled reasons why the president is unsuitable: